FAQ - For Parents

 My child is in detention.
 Is it too late?

-Pretty much any age--very young or adult children living at home
+Pretty much any age--very young or adult children living at home.

-how long is the pROgram?
+how long is the Healthy Foundations Family Program®?

 what mental health diagnoses do you work with?